Aikidooo/Minecraft-ConsoleBroadcast-Discordbot/README.md

 >   "channel": "yourChannelId"
 >
 > }

 to it.

 Start your minecraft server via `screen -L -S sessionName` where -S is for the session's name and -L for enabling logs.

-In the new Session start your Server and detatch from that screen via `Ctrl+a d`
+In the new Session start your Server and detatch from that screen via `Ctrl+a and d`

 Now there should be a `screenlog.0`-file, if the extension is something else than 0, just rename it.